GovReady/ubuntu-scap/README.md

 * `run_tests.sh`: An example for calling [OpenSCAP](http://open-scap.org/page/Main_Page) to run the tests.
 * `ubuntu-cpe.xml` and `ubuntu-cpe-oval.xml` which define "Ubuntu" for the purposes of the test profiles.
 * `Vagrantfile`: A Vagrant configuration for a clean Ubuntu 14.04 server that you can test the profile on.
+* `remediation.sh`: A shell script to perform basic tasks to make some tests pass.
+(Run as root.
+Be careful.)

 Installing
 ----------

 To install ubuntu-scap on a ubuntu Linux machine:

 	sudo apt-get install libopenscap8